 Certainly, caffeine has a diuretic effect.
 Healthy adults who are consuming between up to 6 mg/kg per body weight of caffeine daily are not likely to be dehydrated (8).

 Caffeine has a relatively long half-life of 3–7 h in adult (8).
 So, caffeine stays in our bodies for hours after consumption.

 Caffeine can alter sleep, and even worse, it can change the circadian rhythm.
-Hence, you better avoid caffeine intake at least 5 hours prior to sleeping time.
+Hence, you better avoid caffeine at least 5 hours prior to sleeping time.